cdsapp/general_tools/PACS/PACS_unpackaged/readme.md

 # PACS (Portable Accessories for CorpusSearch)
 ## (unpackaged version)
-Note: This is the unpackaged version, which has been tested on Macs with x64 architecture.
-If you have arm64, you may wish to try the packaged version instead.
+Note: This is the unpackaged version, which is being tested on Macs with x64 architecture and on a PC running Linux Mint.
+If you have Mac arm64, you may wish to try the packaged version instead.

 ## A browser-based graphical interface for running CorpusSearch 2 queries on Penn-style parsed corpora.